octobercms/test-plugin/readme.md

 - An attach relation when required inside a tab does not make the tab active.

 - When a relation controller popup has an invalid error, the popup does not reappear.

-- The relation controller session key should not be shared by the manage form.